slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"Criticism without creativity is just pessimism.
 The honest way to critique is to create the alternative." (...)
 "To see if they really think that things are getting worse, ask them if they’d rather live in the future or in the past."
 -- Naval Ravikant*

+---
+## On perfectionism

+> *"Perfectionism is the fear of being criticized."
+-- Caroline Myss*

+> *"The perfect is the enemy of the good."
+-- Voltaire*

+Strive for excellence, not for perfection.
+From good enough you derive success.
+From perfection you derive procastination, anxiety and depression.
+It’s liberating to see yourself as a «doist».

+> *"Have no fear of perfection.
+You’ll never reach it."
+-- Salvador Dali*

+> *"Perfectionism doesn’t make you feel perfect; it makes you feel inadequate."
+-- Maria Shriver*

+> *"I myself am made entirely of flaws, stitched together with good intentions."
+-- Augusten Burroughs*

+> *"The important work of moving the world forward does not wait to be done by perfect men."
+-- George Eliot*

+> *"No one in the brief history of computing has ever written a piece of perfect software.
+It’s unlikely that you’ll be the first."
+-- Andy Hunt*

+> *"Something does not need to be perfect to be wonderful.
+Specially weddings."
+-- Kevin Kelly*